Future Legends announces selection of 2023 scholars

-This latest class of scholars have all achieved a grade point average of 4.0 or higher in addition to taking honor classes, participating in sports and extracurricular activities all the while displaying leadership among their peers by demonstrating initiative, determination, and commitment.
+This latest class of scholars have all achieved a grade point average of 4.0 or higher, in addition to taking honor classes, participating in sports and extracurricular activities, and displaying leadership among their peers by demonstrating initiative, determination, and commitment.

-Each spring, Future Legends commits financial scholarships and mentorship programs to assist a number of deserving scholars in the pursuit of their dreams of both undergraduate and post graduate educations.
-The submission process includes an online application, essay, teacher recommendations, academic transcripts and live interviews.
-The newest scholars join 13 existing scholars studying at UCLA, UCSD, SDSU and CSSM, in addition to scholars at Gordon College in Massachusetts and Grove City College in Pennsylvania.
+Each spring, Future Legends bestows financial scholarships and mentorship programs to assist deserving scholars in the pursuit of their dreams of both undergraduate and post graduate educations.
+The submission process includes an online application, essay, teacher recommendations, academic transcripts, and live interviews.
+The newest scholars join 17 existing scholars studying at UCLA, UCSD, SDSU and CSSM, Westmont College in addition to scholars at Gordon College in Massachusetts, University of Michigan, Drexel University, John Hopkins University, and Grove City College in Pennsylvania.

 Once awarded a Future Legends scholarship, the scholar’s partial tuition grant is renewable each year that the student remains enrolled in pursuing their degree.
 In the event that a scholar wishes to continue his or her education towards earning an advanced degree, Future Legends will continue to support that scholar in their endeavor.
-Currently, there are four scholars who are enrolled in advanced degree programs: one in law school, two in medical school and one in environmental science.
-To date, this program has so far enabled 23 young men and women to successfully pursue undergraduate degrees.
+Currently, there are six scholars enrolled in advanced degree programs: one in law school, three in medical school, one in engineering, and one in environmental science.
+To date, this program has so far enabled 31 young men and women to successfully pursue undergraduate degrees.

-“It is with excitement and pleasure that we award these scholarships to William, Regina and Austin,” stated Vearl Smith, chairman of Future Legends.
+“It is with excitement and pleasure that we award these scholarships to Clara, Elsa, Ethan and Drew,” stated Vearl Smith, chairman of Future Legends, in the news release.
 “Each has demonstrated a commitment to academic achievement and community involvement.
-We expect all three to excel as they pursue their goals to be legendary in their respective fields,” Smith concluded.
+We expect all three to excel as they pursue their goals to be legendary in their respective fields.”

-Future Legends is a Rancho Santa Fe -based 501 (c) (3) nonprofit organization dedicated to providing mentors and financial support to deserving high school seniors embarking on college education.
-Visit futurelegends.org for more information.
+Future Legends is a Rancho Santa Fe -based 501 (c) (3) non-profit organization dedicated to providing mentors and financial support to deserving high school seniors embarking on college education.
+Visit www.futurelegends.org for more information.